inspircd/docs/docs/3/modules/clones.md

 ## The "clones" Module

+!!! warning ""
+    This module has been moved to [inspircd-contrib](/3/module-manager) in the next major version of InspIRCd.

 ### Description

 This module adds the `/CLONES` command which allows server operators to view IP addresses from which there are more than a specified number of connections.